phdonner/ExifGps/README.md

-# ExifGps - A reader of EXIF GPS values in JPEG photographs
+# ExifGps - A PowerShell reader of EXIF GPS values in JPEG photographs

-The ExifGps repository gives users the ability to read values of EXIF camera and GPS identifiers on PowerShell Windows hosts.
+The ExifGps repository gives users the ability to read values of EXIF camera and GPS identifiers of JPEG photographs or images on any PowerShell host.

 It is a utility which is meant to be used in developing a documentation system for village network construction.
 Earthwork builders and telecom technicians submit their geotagged photographs to the project coordinator.
 With this script the constructors and the administrator can verify that the image contains the vital date and location data.
 The script returns a PowerShell object which can be piped to GIS-capable software.